jamesdonoh/data-mining/report.md

 # Clustering

-Clustering is a form of unsupervised data mining in which objects that are similar are grouped together [@bramer, p.
+As mentioned previously, clustering is a form of unsupervised data mining in which objects that are similar are grouped together [@bramer, p.
 312].

+## Choice of algorithm

+The algorithm chosen is..

 # Critical review